Phyllis Margaret Tookey Kerridge

-Phyllis Margaret Tookey Kerridge (1901–1940) was a chemist and physiologist.
+Phyllis Margaret Tookey Kerridge (April 1901 – 22 June 1940) was a British chemist and physiologist.
 She is notable for creating the miniature pH electrode, her work on artificial respiration, and her pioneering work shaping the discipline of audiometry.

 Early life and education

 Phyllis Margaret Tookey was born in April 1901, the only daughter of consulting engineer William Alfred and Minnie Tookey of Bromley, Kent.
 She had two younger brothers.
 She studied at the City of London School for Girls, where she performed well in science.
 She then studied chemistry and physics at UCL, obtaining her honours degree in 1922.
 She completed her PhD, with a thesis on the Use of the Glass Electrode in Biochemistry, in 1927.
 In 1926, she appears to have married William Henry Kerridge and moved from her family home to St. Petersburgh Place.
 Whilst acting as a lecturer in the UCL department of physiology, she also studied medicine at University College Hospital, qualifying in 1933 and obtaining MRCP in 1937.
 She was a committee member of the Women's Union Society in her student days.